Tevin-Isaac/Caesar-Cip/README.md

 CaesarCipher is a program that encrypts texts files with a given key.
 # History and usage
  Caesar Cipher was named after Julius Caesar (100 B.C. – 44 B.C).
 He would use the cipher for secret communication (protect messages of military significance).
 The Caesar Cipher is a substitution cipher.
 Originally, Julius Caesar would use a shift of three to encrypt/decrypt a message.
 The Caesar Cipher encrypts a message using an affine function : f(x) = 1x + b.
+# Description
 Caesar Cipher is one of the oldest and simplest forms of encrypting a message.
 It is a type of substitution cipher where each letter in the original message is replaced with a letter corresponding to a certain number of letters shifted up or down in the alphabet.
 For each letter of the alphabet, you would take its position in the alphabet, say 3 for the letter 'C', and shift it by the key number.
 If we had a key of +3, that 'C' would be shifted down to an 'F' - and that same process would be applied to every letter in the plaintext.

 # PREVIEW
 ![ceaser](https://user-images.githubusercontent.com/81568615/128158169-e70f0336-63e1-4233-a62c-bf978da4ba02.gif)